TomNewbie/pe-lapp/server/docs/course/course.md

 _Error:_

--Exercise 403: Unauthorize
+- 401: Unauthorized

-- 400: missing course name
+- 400: Missing course name
-- 400: missing semester name

 Regular expression for semester to make sure it is from (WS|SS) 2010 - 2029 (On progress)